 Motorcycle Accident Lawyers Assisting California Residents

 After a motorcycle accident, it is common for drivers of passenger cars and trucks to claim that they did not see the motorcyclist.
 Since they are smaller than other vehicles, motorcycles may go unseen, especially at intersections, and thus may be involved in serious head-on or T-bone crashes.
 If you are a motorcyclist who was injured in an intersection collision caused by someone else, you should consult an experienced California motorcycle accident attorney.
-At Travis G. Black & Associates, we understand motorcycle culture and the bias that motorcyclists may face when presenting a claim to insurers and juries.
+At Travis Black Law, we understand motorcycle culture and the bias that motorcyclists may face when presenting a claim to insurers and juries.
 Our firm works hard to help motorcyclists seek the greatest possible compensation for their injuries.

 Bringing a Claim Based on an Intersection Collision